- My dishwasher does not drain the water out.

 - Close the rinse agent cover.

-- Adjust the rinse agent setting to the desired amount using the adjuster (clockwise to increase, counterclockwise to decrease)
+- Adjust the rinse agent setting to the desired amount using the adjuster (clockwise to increase,

 - See your Owner's Manual for more information on detergent amount recommendations.